 Binay, also chairman of the Housing and Urban Development Coordinating Council (HUDCC), said the 6,426 housing units worth P3.2 billion "will be used in relocating ISFs currently living in danger zones.”

-In a post on his Facebook account, he said the projects include:
+on his Facebook account, he said the projects include:

 - Smokey Mountain Development Project